3320 Citizenship/Alien Status | SNAP

 -

 If the system detects potential errors in the required information fields, a screen will be generated to allow you to update your data.
-To change or reenter information, select the “Request Additional Verification” option at the bottom of the Case Details page to resubmit the query.
+To change or reenter information, select the “Institute Additional Verification (IAV)” option at the bottom of the SAVE Response Details page to resubmit the query.
 An additional section will appear to enter more information.
 Enter additional information.

 -